Russian State Vocational Pedagogical University

 Russian State Vocational Pedagogical University (RSVPU) was founded in 1 of September 1979.
 It is situated in Ekaterinburg, Russia.
 RSVPU is a federal state autonomous educational institution of higher education, which consists of colleges, institutes and departments, branches and representative offices in different cities of Russia.

-The rector of the university - Dorozhkin Eugene M., Doctor of Pedagogical Sciences, Professor, Member of the International Academy of Science Education.
+The rector of the university - Dorozhkin Eugene M.

-The general destination of the university is to prepare specialists for pedagogy.

 Structure

 Now about 20,000 of students take courses.